hopnets/vertigo_simulations/README.md

 Queries, 0, 17500, 8005, 45.74285714285714, 1.6087287174550076, 0.7711473605348, 0.7731677268893999, 0.8809048311120002, 2.6367102924524, 3.3964733290294, 3.5918592925148682
 ```

-The results above illustrate that, under 95% load, ECMP, DRILL, and DIBS complete 6.77%, 6.69%, and 1.42% of the querries, respectively, while Valinor completes 45.74%.
+The results above illustrate that, under 95% load, ECMP, DRILL, and DIBS complete 6.77%, 6.69%, and 1.42% of the querries, respectively, while Vertigo completes 45.74%.

 **Viewing the figures**

 To view the plotted figures for small simulations, `Jupyter notebook` is required.
 To install Jupyter using pip simply issue:
  `pip install jupyterlab`.
-The notebook file is located in `Omnet_Sims/dc_simulations/simulations/Valinor_Sims/`.
+The notebook file is located in `Omnet_Sims/dc_simulations/simulations/Vertigo_Sims/`.
 To view the notebook in your browser, run:

- ` jupyter Omnet_Sims/dc_simulations/simulations/Valinor_Sims/result_illustrator.ipynb`
+ ` jupyter Omnet_Sims/dc_simulations/simulations/Vertigo_Sims/result_illustrator.ipynb`

  You can optionally use `--ip x.x.x.x` flag on a public server machine, where x.x.x.x is the public ip address of the server.
  The notebook compares the small scale simulation results with the large-scale results reported in the main paper.